brianputhuff/SMS_Palette/README.md

 ![palette image](./SegaMasterSystem_Palette.png)

-2. A simple .GPL (palette file) that can be imported into GIMP.
+2. A .GPL palette file named, `SegaMasterSystem.gpl`, that can be imported into GIMP.

 ### License (BSD2)